VincentG03/my-finance-hub/README.md

 - Employment
 - Investments - Cost Basis

-Using your own Excel file (very simple):
+Using your own Excel file:

 1. Make a copy of the sample file and rename it.
 For example: